khonsulabs/bonsaidb/book/src/administration/permission-statements.md

 `ResourceName`s are simply namespaced [`Identifier`s]({{DOCS_BASE_URL}}/bonsaidb/core/permissions/enum.Identifier.html).
 An example could be: `"bonsaidb".*."khonsulabs-admin.users".1`.
 Each segment can be [a string]({{DOCS_BASE_URL}}/bonsaidb/core/permissions/enum.Identifier.html#variant.String), [an integer]({{DOCS_BASE_URL}}/bonsaidb/core/permissions/enum.Identifier.html#variant.Integer), or [a wildcard (`*`)]({{DOCS_BASE_URL}}/bonsaidb/core/permissions/enum.Identifier.html#variant.Any).

-In `BonsaiDb`, nearly everything has a resource name.
+In BonsaiDb, nearly everything has a resource name.
 The example above refers to a document with ID `1` in the `khonsulabs-admin.users` collection in any database.
 The [`bonsaidb::core::permissions::bonsai`]({{DOCS_BASE_URL}}/bonsaidb/core/permissions/bonsai/index.html) module contains functions to create properly formatted `ResourceName`s.

 Also within the same module are the built-in `Action`s.
-The base enum for all actions used within `BonsaiDb` is [`BonsaiAction`]({{DOCS_BASE_URL}}/bonsaidb/core/permissions/bonsai/enum.BonsaiAction.html) Below is an overview of the resource names and actions by category.
+The base enum for all actions used within BonsaiDb is [`BonsaiAction`]({{DOCS_BASE_URL}}/bonsaidb/core/permissions/bonsai/enum.BonsaiAction.html) Below is an overview of the resource names and actions by category.

 ### Server